844-914-1942

 One of the biggest advantages of fractional ownership is flexibility.
 Most programs allow you to book a flight with as little as 10 hours' notice, giving you the freedom to travel spontaneously.
 However, the contract will also outline rules for peak travel days, like major holidays.
 During these high-demand periods, you may need to book further in advance or be more flexible with your departure times.
 If your travel schedule is often unpredictable, you might also consider a private charter for ultimate on-demand access.
 Understanding these booking rules ensures you can make the most of your hours and plan your trips effectively, especially during the busiest times of the year.

-Expected Level of Service
+What Level of Service Should You Expect?

 A key benefit of fractional ownership is the hands-off experience.
 Your agreement will detail the level of service you can expect, which should be all-inclusive.
 The operator is responsible for the complexities of aircraft management, including maintenance, crew staffing, insurance, and regulatory compliance.
 This means you get all the perks of owning a jet without any of the logistical headaches.
 Your monthly management fee covers these services, ensuring the entire fleet is maintained to the highest safety standards and ready to fly whenever you are.
 You simply make a call, and your jet is prepared for you.

-Your Exit Strategy
+Planning Your Exit Strategy from Day One

 It’s always wise to begin with the end in mind.
 Your contract should clearly outline your exit strategy for when the agreement term is over or if your needs change.
 Typically, you have two main options: sell your share back to the operating company at fair market value or sell it to another qualified buyer.
 The company will often assist with this process but may charge a remarketing fee for their services, which is usually a small percentage of the sale price.
 Having a well-defined exit plan provides security and financial clarity, making your investment feel both flexible and protected from the very beginning.